EDU SERIES – PPC: Part 5 of 6 – Conversion Rate Optimisation (CRO)

 Naturally, even if your conversion rate is average, a higher rate is better for business.
 Why settle for average?

 Conversion rate optimisation requires time and resources and, if you’re doing it right, a lot of testing.
-Nonetheless, it’s more than worth your while to familiarise yourself with the basic principles of website conversion optimisation, so you can maximise the chances that a potential customer who arrives at your site from a search engine becomes a qualified lead or a paying customer.
+It’s worth your while to familiarise yourself with website conversion optimisation, so you can maximise the chances of lead conversion.

 There are a number of things you can do to increase your conversion rate, among them: